hemanth2004/doomsday-protocol/README.md

 ## TO-DO
 1. Better core download functionality
-	1. Pause, resume and retry downloads.
- 	2. Persistent download progress upon pausing and closing the program.
+ 	1. Persistent download progress upon pausing and closing the program.
-	3. Concurrent download of upto N resources, rest will be queued and downloaded in series
+	2. Concurrent download of upto N resources, rest will be queued and downloaded in series

 3. Write up guides and manuals for default resources
 4. New/Edit Resource Form Tab